liuchen114113/mapbox-gl-js/src/style-spec/README.md

-# Mapbox GL style specification & utilities
+# Curvemap GL style specification & utilities

-This directory contains code and reference files that define the Mapbox GL style specification and provides some utilities for working with Mapbox styles.
+This directory contains code and reference files that define the Curvemap GL style specification and provides some utilities for working with Curvemap styles.

 ## npm package

-The Mapbox GL style specification and utilities are published as a seperate npm package so that they can be installed without the bulk of GL JS.
+The Curvemap GL style specification and utilities are published as a seperate npm package so that they can be installed without the bulk of GL JS.

-    npm install @mapbox/mapbox-gl-style-spec
+    npm install @curvemap/curvemap-gl-style-spec

 ## CLI Tools

 If you install this package globally, you will have access to several CLI tools.

-    npm install @mapbox/mapbox-gl-style-spec --global
+    npm install @curvemap/curvemap-gl-style-spec --global

 ### `gl-style-composite`